jwbuurlage/category-theory-programmers/doc/A1_exercises.md

         (ExprF Expr -> Expr) ->
         (ExprF Expr -> Expr)
     ```
-    that composes two initial algebras, like `leftUnit` and `rightUnit`.
+    that composes two algebras with the same carrier as the initial algebra, like `leftUnit` and `rightUnit`.
 6. Implement
     ```haskell
     optimize :: Expr -> Expr